 St. Jude has increased the survival rates for acute lymphoblastic leukemia (ALL) from 4% before opening in 1962 to 94% today.

 Our donor contributions have saved the lives of thousands of children, and we won’t stop until no child dies from cancer.

 St. Jude and ALSAC are governed by a Board which is responsible for approving our strategic plans and budgets as well as reviewing our operational and financial performance.
 The ALSAC and St. Jude annual financial reports are prepared according to generally accepted accounting principles; reviewed annually by an audit committee made up of independent directors only; approved by our Board; and audited by an outside, independent public accounting firm, Deloitte.

 Curing children with cancer is serious and difficult work.
 We have to pay competitive compensation to attract and retain the best doctors, scientists, nurses, health professionals and employees of all types.
 Compensation for our senior executives is determined by a compensation committee of our Board made up of independent directors only who are advised by an outside, independent compensation expert.
-Our salaries fall within the 50–75 percentile of the market average for organizations of similar size and scope.
+Our salaries target the 60th percentile of the markets where we compete for talent whether regionally, nationally, or locally.

 We are proud of the cultures of St. Jude and ALSAC.
 St. Jude was named on the “100 Best Companies to Work For” in America by Fortune magazine for seven years in a row and named in the Top 50 Best Workplaces for Diversity list by Fortune as well.
 ALSAC was named in 2020 by Fast Company as the best workplace for innovators.
 The morale in our organizations and enthusiasm for our mission have never been higher.